-The decrease in electric revenues as a result of pricing for the six months ended June 30, 2009 compared to the same period in 2008 reflected lower energy market prices charged to certain large commercial and industrial customers (this decrease was completely offset by a related decrease in purchased power expense and had no impact on PECO's operating income), as well as other factors that were not individually significant.
-The decrease was partially offset by an increase in electric distribution revenues due to the impact of the reduction in distribution rates in 2008 to refund the 2007 PURTA settlement to customers.
+Revenues.
+The decrease in electric revenues as a result of pricing for the three and nine months ended September 30, 2009 compared to the same periods in 2008 reflected the impact of lower energy market prices charged to certain large commercial and industrial customers as well as a decrease in the marginal rates charged to residential customers as a result of decreased usage, which are completely offset by a related decrease in purchased power expense and have no impact on PECO's operating income.
+The decrease was partially offset by an increase in electric revenues attributable to the impact of lower PECO electric distribution rates in 2008 due to the refund of the 2007 PURTA settlement to customers.
+The rate change had no impact on operating income because it was offset by the amortization of the regulatory liability related to the 2007 PURTA settlement reflected in taxes other than income.

 Purchased Power Expense.
-The decrease in purchased power expense as a result of pricing for the three and six months ended June 30, 2009 as compared to the same periods in 2008 reflected the lower energy market prices, at which rate PECO procures electricity on behalf of certain large commercial and industrial customers.
+The decrease in purchased power expense as a result of pricing for the three and nine months ended September 30, 2009 as compared to the same periods in 2008 reflected the lower energy market prices, at which rate PECO procures electricity on behalf of certain large commercial and industrial customers as well as a decrease in the marginal rates charged to residential customers as a result of decreased usage.